andreafalletti/hyprland-/Nix.md

 # Nix

+**NOTE:** Hyprland is NOT supported on NixOS stable.
+It may (not) compile or work as intended.
+Please use the flake.

-Install and configure Hyprland on Nix & NixOS
+## Install and configure Hyprland on Nix & NixOS

 Make sure to check out the options of the
 [Nix module](https://github.com/hyprwm/Hyprland/blob/main/nix/module.nix).